 Additional information can be accessed by contacting the Village office during our regular business hours.
-Do not hesitate to let us know if there is new information that you think should be on our site.
+Do not hesitate to let us know if there is new information that you think should be included on this website.

 Recent Changes to the Municipal Government Act that Affect all Municipalities